 I presumed that our driver would be taking us to stop at a proper viewing spot at some point (there’s one marked on Maps.me).
-Unfortunately, I was wrong.
+But unfortunately, I was wrong.

 To my surprise and disappointment, it wasn’t until we arrived at the next destination that I realized we’d missed the chance to admire Sumela from afar.
 As the driver hardly spoke any English, there wasn’t much communication throughout the day.

 Frankly, this omission put a damper on the whole day trip experience for me.
-But I’m not sure if the viewing spot would be any easier to visit via public transport.
+I’m not sure, though, if the viewing spot would be any easier to visit via public transport.

 Our next stop was for lunch at a restaurant overlooking a scenic section of the Pontic Mountain range (but it didn’t make up for missing the monastery vantage point!)